Full description of Benjamin-Feir instability of Stokes waves in deep water: Introduction

 \\[1mm] 6.
 For larger values of the Floquet parameter $ \mu $, due to Hamiltonian reasons, the eigenvalues will remain on the imaginary axis until the Floquet exponent $ \mu $ reaches values close to the next ``collision" between two other eigenvalues of $ {\mathcal L}_{0,\mu} $.
 For water waves in infinite depth this value is close to $ \mu = 1 / 4 $ and corresponds to eigenvalues close to $ \im 3 / 4 $.
 These unstable eigenvalues depict ellipse-shaped curves, called islands, that have been described numerically in \cite{DO} and supported by formal expansions in $ \e $ in \cite{CDT}, see also \cite{Ak}. \\[1mm] 7.
 In Theorem \ref{thm:simpler} we have described just the two unstable eigenvalues of $\cL_{\mu,\e}$ close to zero.
 There are also two larger purely imaginary eigenvalues of order $ \cO(\sqrt{\mu}) $, see Theorem \ref{TeoremoneFinale}.
 We remark that our approach describes {\it all} the eigenvalues of $ {\mathcal L}_{\mu,\epsilon} $ close to $0 $ (which are $ 4 $).

 Any rigorous proof of the Benjamin-Feir instability has to face the difficulty that the perturbed eigenvalues bifurcate from the {\it defective} eigenvalue zero.
 Both Bridges-Mielke \cite{BrM} (see also the preprint by Hur-Yang \cite{HY} in finite depth) and Nguyen-Strauss \cite{NS}, reduce the spectral problem to a finite dimensional one, here a $4\times 4$ matrix, and, in a suitable regime of values of $ (\mu, \e)$, prove the existence of eigenvalues with non-zero real part.
 The paper \cite{BrM}, dealing with water waves in finite depth, bases its analysis on spatial dynamics and a Hamiltonian center manifold reduction, as \cite{HY}.
-Such approach fails in infinite depth.
+Such approach fails in infinite depth (we quote however \cite{IK} for an analogue in infinite depth which carries most of the properties of a center manifold).
 The proof in \cite{NS} is based on a Lyapunov-Schmidt decomposition and applies also to the infinite depth case.

+Our approach is completely different.
+Postponing its detailed description after the statement of Theorem \ref{TeoremoneFinale}, we only anticipate some of its main ingredients.
+The first one is Kato's theory of similarity transformations \cite[II-\textsection 4]{Kato}.
+This method is perfectly suited to study splitting of multiple isolated eigenvalues, for which regular perturbation theory might fail.
+It has been used, in a similar context, in the study of infinite dimensional integrable systems \cite{K, KP, toda, Ma_tame}.

+In this paper we implement Kato's theory for the complex operators $\cL_{\mu,\e}$ which have an Hamiltonian and reversible structure, inherited by the Hamiltonian \cite{Zak1,CS} and reversible \cite{BM,BBHM,BFM} nature of the water waves equations.
+We show how Kato's theory can be used to prolong, in an analytic way, a symplectic and reversible basis of the generalized eigenspace of the unperturbed operator $ {\mathcal L}_{0,0} $ into a ($\mu,\e$)-dependent symplectic and reversible basis of the corresponding invariant subspace of $ {\mathcal L}_{\mu,\e} $.
+Thus the restriction of the canonical complex symplectic form to this subspace, is represented, in this symplectic basis, by the {\it constant} symplectic matrix $ {\mathtt J}_4 $ defined in \eqref{Lform}, which is {\it independent} of $ (\mu,\e)$.
+This feature simplifies considerably perturbation theory.